FB

 Without going into crazy detail, there are typically 2 “pitches” that matter – Fine Thread and Coarse Thread.
 Those descriptors are good, because if you look at the example photo here, you can see a big difference between the Fine Thread and the Coarse.
 Fine just means there are more threads, closer together.

-In general, Coarse threads are nicer to work with because you don’t have to turn them as much to insert them or put a nut on.
+In general, Coarse threads are nicer to work with because you do not have to turn them as much to insert them or put a nut on.
 Fine threads can tighten more because they have a reduced action angle.
 Arguably the Fine thread is marginally stronger than Coarse, but not enough to make decisions on strength based only on thread pitch.

 One other minor difference, in a vibration environment, fine threads have an advantage.
 Yet, other methods like Nylock nuts, LocTite, etc., are much more effective.